behaviors that are bound to harm you physically or mentally.

 The next step is to practice self-care and self-love.

-Learn how to take care of your body and nurture yourself on an emotional level.
+Learn how to take care of your body and nurture yourself emotionally.

 Self-destructive thoughts are a product of low self-esteem and a part of us known as the inner critic.
 It’s crucial to remember that this is just one part of you, not the whole of you.